Flu Shot: The Vaccine and Its Side Effects

-Serious side effects from the flu vaccine are very rare.
-If they do occur, it's within a few minutes to a few hours after getting the shot.
+Serious side effects are very rare.
+If they do happen, it's within a few minutes to a few hours after getting the shot.
 Call your doctor right away if you have trouble breathing, hives, feel weak or dizzy, or have a fast heartbeat after you get a flu shot.

 - Pregnant women

-- Children under age 5 who have recurrent wheezing
+- Children under age 5 who have wheezing that comes and goes

-- Anyone with a medical condition that places him or her at high risk for complications from influenza, including people with chronic heart or lung disease (such as asthma), diabetes, kidney disease, or a weakened immune system
+- People with a medical condition that puts them at high risk for complications from the flu, including those with long-lasting heart or lung disease (such as asthma), diabetes, kidney disease, or a weakened immune system

-What are the side effects of FluMist influenza vaccine?
+What are the side effects of the nasal spray vaccine (FluMist)?

 - Runny nose